jeff-wise/haskell-starter-kit-blog/README.md

 *A blog isn't really a blog if no one can read it.*

 Writing good code is something to be proud of.
-It takes time.
-There are all the hours searching for silly bugs, the hours re-writing flawed logic, the minutes spent on one feature and the days spent on another.

-It's the feeling when you get a puppy and you realize that it's going to be a lot of work after all.
-You need to train it, feed it, walk it, play with it, and love it, each and every day, even when you're tired, and especially when it's in need.

-I wouldn't try too hard to build an analogy around puppies and web applications, but it is really important to understand that maintaining active software is going to be a lot of work.
-It might feel unexpected, and it might feel undeserved, but it's necessary.
 What do we need to do to take care of our web application?

   * Create a process for updating the application.
   * Restart it if it dies (or replicate it so it doesn't).